rjferguson21/big-bang/docs/understanding_bigbang/licensing_expectations.md

    * Many of the core applications are free open source software
    * Twistlock is a core component that requires a license
    * ElasticSearch is a core component that requires a license to unlock additional features, that could be considered required in some cases (more on this nuance below.)
-   * Although BigBang is free support can be purchased (more on that below)
+   * Although BigBang is free, support can be purchased (more on that below)
 4. BigBang's AddOn Applications:
    * Also include a mix of free, freemium, and licensed products.

 ## Who purchases the licenses?
 Licensing of products deployable by BigBang are not covered by the BigBang team.
-As a general rule of thumb the acquisition of licenses are the responsibility of the end-using organization, and product vendors should be contacted for support of their respective products.
+As a general rule of thumb the acquisition of licenses is the responsibility of the end-user's  organization, and product vendors should be contacted for support of their respective products.
 (PartyBus is an example of an exception to the rule of thumb.)

 ## Who decides if a licenced feature in a freemium application is a hard requirement?